Skip to Content

 Two Types of USDA Loan Closing Costs

-Let’s look at both types of USDA home loan closing costs more in-depth.
+Let's look at both types of USDA home loan closing fees and their estimated costs.

 • Origination fee: This is charged by your lender for originating the loan.
 Estimated cost: 1% of your loan amount